katydecorah/katydecorah.github.io/adventures/_posts/2013-07-08-three-mini-vacations.md

 {% include img.html src="2013-07-08-three-mini-vacations-7.jpg" class="img-thirds" alt="Portsmouth, NH" %}
 </div>

-I don't take vacations very often, so I think I felt the need to cram everything into this one week.
+I don't take vacations often, so I think I felt the need to cram everything into this one week.
 While it was all great, I definitely look forward to a vacation filled with less.